rcisignal 0.3.1

 ci_from_responses_2ifc(),diagnose_infoval(),compute_infoval_summary(),check_response_inversion(),check_rt_infoval_consistency(), andrun_diagnostics()gain astimuli =argument as an in-memory alternative tordata_path =/rdata =.
 When both are suppliedstimulitakes precedence and a warning is emitted. -

 ci_from_responses_briefrc()argumentbase_image_pathis renamedbase_imageand now accepts either a numeric matrix in[0, 1](e.g.sim$base_face) or a file path.
-The argument is now optional whenscaling = "none"(the default), since the base face only feeds the visualisation-only$rendered_cifield.
+The argument is now optional whenscaling = "none"(the default), since the base face only feeds the visualization-only$rendered_cifield.
 The oldbase_image_pathkeeps working for one release with a deprecation warning. -

 simulate_2ifc_data()andsimulate_briefrc_data()now also write the base face as a standalone PNG alongside the stimuli.Rdata(rcisignal_sim_2ifc_base_face.png/rcisignal_sim_briefrc_base_face.pngunderrdata_dir) and expose its path on$base_image_path.